AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. When you are finished editing permissions, select **Save**.

-    **Note:** This action overwrites any previous permission settings applied to the affected user roles.
+    The edited permissions and roles are updated.
+This action overwrites any previous permission settings applied to the affected user roles.
+For more information, see [Bulk stream permission management notifications](#bulk-stream-permission-management-notifications).

 ***